 The aim of it is, the Leupold RX-1200i TBR w/DNA is an excellent, reliable, and sassy, little unit.
 It’s literally over-loaded with so many features that you’ll be shocked that it’s not priced for more.
 However, when ranging over 1,000 yards, it really should be tripod adaptable.

 If you don’t need all the rifle holdover info on your rangefinder, save yourself some bucks with the Leupold RX-650 which we reviewed here – it is so easy to use!

 Another brand that knows how to do jam-packed features the right way is Bushnell.
 Take their Bushnell G-Force DX ARC rangefinder that has similar functions as the Leupold.
-It’s worth a peek!
+It’s worth a look!

 Leupold is a top-notch rangefinder brand for a top-notch hunter.
 If you’re not quite top-notch, the Leupold will make up for your flaws.
 The RX rangefinder will be your better half for the rest of your hunting life!